 Senior Vice President, Enterprise Marketing, Bank of America

 Join Vice President, Brand Marketing Smirnoff, Jay Sethi, and Emmy-nominated actress Laverne Cox in discussing how and why it’s important to represent the LGBTQIA community in brand campaigns.
 2019 is especially important with the 50th anniversary of Stonewall, so Jay and Laverne will discuss what Smirnoff has done to be an ally in the fight for equality.

 CMO of Diageo Beer Company and Head of Smirnoff North America, Diageo

 Next year, Gen Z will represent almost a quarter of the workforce.
 With that comes an expectation that their employers have a social and environmental stance on issues.
 Hear first-hand feedback from a panel of Gen Z employees and their social good expectations of their employers.

-Student voters played a critical role in the 2016 election and their presence will be felt even more in 2020.
+Student voters played a critical role in the 2018 election and their presence will be felt even more in 2020.
 In this session, Flytedesk Founder & CEO, Alex Kronman, will unveil new data underpinning the power, influence and preferences of this untapped demographic.
-He'll be joined by CP+B Partner & Chairman Chuck Porter and Vote.org CEO Debra Cleaver to discuss how student voters impact elections and why brands should take notice.
+He'll be joined by CP+B Partner & Chairman Chuck Porter and Vote.org Founder Debra Cleaver to discuss how student voters impact elections and why brands should take notice.

 After the 2016 election, anonymous Twitter account Sleeping Giants urged people to collect screenshots of ads on Breitbart, and then questioned brands about their support of the site—correctly guessing that many companies didn't know where their ads were running.
 Amid an era where facts can feel ambiguous, our connected world also means we live in glass houses where honest truth is vital.
 Hear the story of Sleeping Giants, and explore what our changing world means for increasing brand transparency and accountability.